synergy2411/incedo-mar-23/references/training_ref.md

   > before the callback is fired, the Cleanup will fire.
   > cb will run whenever the mentioned dependencies will change
   > cleanUp will also fire when the component is about to destory (componentWillUnmount)

+# Memorization : to remember

+# Memoization : to store